liuxinpu16/ChatGPT_Blog/README.md

 Deployed to:
-https://chat-gpt-blog-lemon.vercel.app (vercel have 10s api runtime limit therefore the generation will timeout), user the version deployed to: https://chat-gpt-blog-ffo42.ondigitalocean.app/
+https://chat-gpt-blog-lemon.vercel.app (vercel have 10s api runtime limit therefore the generation will timeout), use the version deployed to: https://chat-gpt-blog-ffo42.ondigitalocean.app/